ALC8029 : TESOL for Young Learners

 Outline Of Syllabus

-This syllabus is designed as such to provide students with a strong understanding of key theories on child development and second language learning).
+This syllabus is designed to provide students with a strong understanding of key theories on child development and second language learning).
 The module then progresses to the practical application of these theories, with sessions focusing on teaching three key skills: speaking, vocabulary, and grammar.
-The module will then examine novel approaches to teaching English to young learners, with a session on storytelling and other global trends.
+The module will then examine novel approaches to teaching English to young learners, such as storytelling and other global trends.
 The module concludes with a session preparing students for their assignment.

 Learning Outcomes